CafeOps/ram-bot/README.md

-Checks for the cheapest ddr5 ram kit on pcpartpicker canada every day. posts to discord.
+Checks for the cheapest ddr5 ram kit on pcpartpicker and newegg (canada) every day. posts to discord.
 2x16GB 6000 MHz and CL30 or faster.